 Let’s start by going to our Library module and select an image, then back to Develop we see the photograph fitting the middle space area of the screen.

-The Basic Panel
+How to Edit Photos in Lightroom: The Basic Panel

-The Basic panel is located right underneath the Histogram.
+The Basic panel is located underneath the Histogram.
 Expanding this menu, you’ll immediately see that the first value you can edit is the White Balance.
 The real benefit of shooting in RAW is that the file retains all the information needed for you to change these values as if you were changing the settings in your camera.

 White Balance.
 I like to produce a cold look in my photos.
 So let’s start by bringing down a little bit Temperature and Tint.